How to Read a Nutrition Label in Thailand

 Here are some little tricks on how to read a nutrition label in Thailand.

-I had to cheat and buy an American junk food product in Thailand to show you how I figured out how to read the label when it was only in Thai – no judgments.
+I had to cheat and buy an American junk food product in Thailand to show you how I figured out how to read the label when it was only in Thai.
+It’s not like I could grab a banana or avocado nutrition label as those don’t exist, so I bought a packaged item – no judgments!

 You can see here on this bag of “American Corn Snacks” that they have provided a label in English and in Thai.